Picture of Martin Boucher

 Supervisory Capacity

-Martin Boucher is currently accepting applications from new PhD, MPP, and GENI students for September 2022 in the following research areas: northern energy transitions, energy justice, post-secondary education policy, and skills and competency advancement.
+Martin Boucher is currently accepting applications from new PhD and MPP students for September 2024 in the following research areas: small modular reactors, energy transitions, public sector entrepreneurship, energy democracy, post-secondary education policy, and skills and competency advancement.

 Recent Grants/Awards